openedx/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 ****************
 Add Static Pages
 ****************
 You can add static pages to your course.
-Each static page appears in your courses navigation bar.
+Each static page appears in your course's navigation bar.

 For example, the following navigation bar includes a **Syllabus** and **Projects** static pages.